The girl on the bottom bunk

 Once again, she didn’t tell me the reason(s) in her letters.
 Instead, she asked questions about me.
 As time went on, I began university studies and she began gushing about another man.
 She moved into the trailer this man shared with his friend.
 Then she wrote about a car accident she was in later that same month that resulted in $3,000 worth of damages.
 This stressed her to no end.
 She wanted to visit me at school.
 But she was working so much, and money was tighter than ever, so she never made the trip.

 Then she wrote that she was pregnant.
 She and this new man moved out of the trailer and into his parents’ house.
 Then she lost her job.
 Her father’s health began to fail.
 She and her mother were arguing.
 I would ask her questions about these situations.
-But again, she rarely said much about them.
+But again, she rarely said much about them after their initial mention.
 She would instead ask about me.
 My studies.
 My career goals.
 My romantic prospects.
 Where my travels were taking me.

 As the years passed, her letters arrived less frequently, and her tone was often tired.
 She referred to herself as being old, and that her opportunities had passed.
 She didn’t mention long-term plans anymore, other than a trip to California she wanted to take one day.
 Not right now, but one day.